iammhador/Basic-React-Native-Setup/readme.md

         );
     }

 #### Change expo version to 47.0.0.
 In terminal command npm init and initial a project.
 After that go to https://expo.dev/ website and create a project.
 Collect eas init id like this example " eas init --id 3cb3-c05a-4b10-872e-23ca3sqs1f79 " .
-Then run " expo build " .
+Then run " eas build " .
 After completing the build, You will see a " app.json " and " eas.json " file.
 In the " app.json " file, You have to change " version and versionCode ".
 After that go to eas.json file.
 In the file you can add, In the development & production dependence to "autoIncrement": true," and run eas.build.
 More info on this site: " https://docs.expo.dev/archive/classic-updates/building-standalone-apps/ " .

 #### When you first time build a project, expo build version and version code will get set automatically.
 You can check your project to use this link: " https://expo.dev/ "